semjerome/Jerome/README.md

 -   When using the hardware, make sure that the hardware is properly plugged in before turning on the car.

--   Avoid sunlight exposure
+-   Make sure that the hardware is secured and in place where there is no direct contact with sunlight.

 #### 2.4.3 Future Additions

-We are planning on creating a new case for the hardware since we are planning on adding a touchscreen capability on our hardware.
+We are planning on creating a new case for the hardware since we are planning on adding a touchscreen capability on our hardware for portability and easy usability.

 2.5 Build Instructions
 ----------------------